Corporals killings: Killings

 One of the captors warned Reid not to interfere and ordered two men to take him away.

 The two soldiers were placed in a taxi and driven around to a waste ground near Penny Lane (South Link), just 200 yd off the main Andersonstown Road.
 There they were taken out of the vehicle and shot dead.
 Wood was shot six times: twice in the head and four times in the chest.
 He had also been stabbed four times in the back of the neck.
 Howes was shot five times: once in the head and four times in the body.
 Each also had multiple injuries to other parts of their bodies.
 The perpetrators quickly left the scene.

 Reid heard the shots and rushed to the waste ground.
 He believed one of the soldiers was still breathing and attempted to give him mouth-to-mouth resuscitation.
-Upon realizing that the soldiers were dead, he gave them the last rites.
-According to photographer David Cairns, although photographers were having their films taken by the IRA, he was able to keep his by quickly leaving the area after taking a photograph of Reid kneeling beside the almost naked body of Howes, administering the last rites.
-Cairns' photograph was later named one of the best pictures of the past 50 years by Life magazine.
+Upon realising that the soldiers were dead, he gave them the last rites.
+According to the photographer David Cairns, although photographers were having their films confiscated by the IRA, he was able to keep his by quickly leaving the area after taking a photograph of Reid kneeling beside the almost naked body of Howes, administering the last rites.
+Cairns' photograph was later named one of the best pictures of the past 50 years by Life.

 The whole incident was filmed by a British Army helicopter hovering overhead.
 An unnamed soldier of the Royal Scots said his eight-man patrol was nearby and saw the attack on the corporals' car, but were told not to intervene.
 Soldiers and police arrived on the scene three minutes after the corporals had been shot.
 A British Army spokesman said the army did not respond immediately because they needed time to assess the situation and were wary of being ambushed by the IRA.
 The large funeral procession also prevented them getting to the scene quickly.

 Shortly after, the IRA released a statement:

 The Belfast brigade, IRA, claims responsibility for the execution of two SAS members who launched an attack on the funeral cortege of our comrade volunteer Kevin Brady.
 The SAS unit was initially apprehended by the people lining the route in the belief that armed loyalists were attacking them and they were removed from the immediate vicinity.
 Our volunteers forcibly removed the two men from the crowd and, after clearly ascertaining their identities from equipment and documentation, we executed them.